DaRealPunjabi/Getting-Started-With-DevOps---Git/01 - Get Started with Git on Mac/02 - Pushing the first commit to GitHub.md

 Staged files are under the “Changes to be committed” heading.
 If you commit at this point, the version of the file at the time you ran git add is what will be in the subsequent historical snapshot

-7. Ignorining files
+7. Ignoring files
 ```
   echo .DS_Store >> .gitignore
 ```

 "Desktop Services Store" is a hidden file that contains attributes of a folder.
-Navigating to a folder using the "Finder" on Mac generates a .DS_Store file.
+Navigating to a folder using the "Finder" on Mac generates a “.DS_Store” file.
 Setting up a .gitignore file for the new repository at the start avoid committing files that are not wanted in the Git repository.

 7. Committing the changes
 ```